-The Compliance Officer shall issue a written report to the superintendent upon completion of the investigation.
+The EO Officer shall issue a written report to the superintendent upon completion of the investigation.
 If the complaint alleges the superintendent has violated this policy, then the report shall be sent to the School Board.
 The report shall include a determination of whether the allegations are substantiated, whether this policy was violated and recommendations for corrective action, if any.

 All employees shall cooperate with any investigation of alleged discrimination conducted under this policy or by an appropriate state or federal agency.